 It freezes up, doesn’t respond, and even stops working.
 When i have more than one tab opened in google chrome and try to switch between tabs it comes up with the old favourite “chrome not responding“

 Before go ahead, open the command prompt, type nslookup Google.com and press the enter key.
 If you don’t get the IP address back, it is just your internet connection.
 If you are using a wired connection check whether the cables are connected properly.
-If it’s wireless, try re-connecting it.
-Or try this Internet connection troubleshooting steps.
+If it’s wireless, try reconnecting it.
+Or try these Internet connection troubleshooting steps.

 First of all install good antivirus software, with the latest updates installed and perform a full system scan to make sure virus malware infection not causing the issue.